khaledsaikat/html-form/README.md

 # Html-Form

-PHP class to generate html elements
+Lightweight PHP classes to generate html elements.

+This package does not have any dependency other than php-5.4

 - License: MIT